tlvaldepena/vectorsurv.org/_policy/privacy.md

 ### Usage Information

 Usage Information includes the following personal data automatically collected to understand user behavior and improve our services:
-**Log data**, including internet protocol (IP) address, operating system, device type and version, browser type and version, browser ID, the URL entered and the referring page/campaign, date/time of visit, other user agent string data, the time spent on our Services and web pages, and any errors that may occur during the visit to our Services).
+**Log data**, including internet protocol (IP) address, operating system, device type and version, browser type and version, browser ID, the URL entered and the referring page/campaign, date/time of visit, other user agent string data, the time spent on our Services and web pages, and any errors that may occur during the visit to our Services.
 Log data may overlap with the other categories of data below.

-**Analytics data**, ncluding the electronic path you take to our services, through our services and when exiting our services, UTM source, as well as your usage and activity on our services, such as the time zone, activity information (first and last active date and time), usage history, as well as the web pages, links, objects, or services with which you interact by viewing, clicking, or other means.
+**Analytics data**, including the electronic path you take to our services, through our services and when exiting our services, UTM source, as well as your usage and activity on our services, such as the time zone, activity information (first and last active date and time), usage history, as well as the web pages, links, objects, or services with which you interact by viewing, clicking, or other means.

 **Location data**, including general geographic location information we derive from your IP address.